ezhong0/aiassistant/backend/docs/ARCHITECTURE.md

 ### ToolRegistry

-Location: `src/framework/tool-registry.ts`
+**Location**: `src/framework/tool-registry.ts`

-**Purpose**: Single source of truth for all tool definitions
+The ToolRegistry serves as the single source of truth for all tool definitions, enabling AI agents to discover and execute available operations.

 **Tool Definition**: